elastic/elasticsearch-labs/notebooks/README.md

 Notebooks are organized into the following folders:

-- [`search`](./search/).
-Learn the fundamentals of Elasticsearch, so you can index embeddings, run lexical, semantic and _hybrid_ searches, and more.
+- [`search`](./search/): Notebooks that demonstrate the fundamentals of Elasticsearch, like indexing embeddings, running lexical, semantic and _hybrid_ searches, and more.

 - [`generative-ai`](./generative-ai/): Notebooks that demonstrate various use cases for Elasticsearch as the retrieval engine and vector store for LLM-powered applications.